IOCOTech/React-Native-Framework/README.md

 https://stackoverflow.com/questions/27620262/sdk-location-not-found-define-location-with-sdk-dir-in-the-local-properties-fil

 ## Ways of work

 This section will be available soon.

 ## UI global styles

 This section will be available soon.

 ## Navigation library

 https://reactnavigation.org/docs/getting-started

 ## Helpfull UI libraries

 https://reactnativeelements.com

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributing to this documentation is always appreciated so if you found something useful to add, create a pull request for the readme file.

-Please make sure to update tests as appropriate.
+Code pull requests are welcome for major changes, please open an issue first to discuss what you would like to change.

 ## Questions and Answers